lukefisklennon/zoom/README.md

 ## Aim

 To create a modular, concise server-side language that's blazing fast.
-Developers will be able to write, concurrent, parallel and even distributed systems, all with the same syntax.
+Developers will be able to create object-oriented, concurrent, parallel and even distributed systems, all with the same syntax.
 Zoom will be dynamically typed and allocated, but compiled to native machine code.

 ## How it works